CEEMS API Server configuration skeleton

 CEEMS API Server

-CEEMS API server can be configured using a YAML file under the key ceems_api_server.
-Along with the base configuration of the server, we need to provide the configurations of clusters that we need to monitor and updaters that will be used to update the compute unit metrics.
-They can be configured under keys clusters and updaters, respectively.
-Thus a bare configuration file looks as below:
+The CEEMS API server can be configured using a YAML file under the key ceems_api_server.
+Along with the base configuration of the server, we need to provide the configurations for clusters that we need to monitor and updaters that will be used to update the compute unit metrics.
+These can be configured under keys clusters and updaters, respectively.
+A basic configuration file looks like this:

 # CEEMS API Server configuration skeleton